SENSEISIaido_and_Kendo_Instructors.html

 IAIDO, IAIJUTSU, IAIGIRIDO, KENDO, KENJUTSU

 IAIDO is a martial art form that began as an off-shoot of kenjutsu.
-It was developed as a defensive method to counter surprise attacks and enemy raids in fifteenth and sixteenth century Japan.
+It was developed as a defensive method to counter surprise attacks and enemy raids in fifteenth and sixteenth century Japan and requires at least as much serenity and concentration as an online casino game.
 The purpose of iaido was to slay an opponent with one stroke of the sword immediately after unsheathing it.
 In order to create such a defense system, situations and circumstances of surprise attacks were studied to devise a systematized way to use the sword effectively against many forms of attack.

 BATTOJUTSU refers to some of the other Japanese arts that involve drawing the sword.
 One notable difference in the schools that call themselves Battojutsu rather than Iaido or Iaijutsu is that they typically place more emphasis on cutting with the sword after it is drawn.
 Iaido tends to focus on a quick draw that may also be used to cut the opponent, whereas Battojutsu is more likely to involve several cuts after the draw is complete.
 Some iaido schools frown on actual practice cutting, while Battojutsu schools often engage in cutting practice (called tameshigiri).